alfredo1995/Csharp/README.md

 	Status_Do_Processo_Id = obj.Status_Do_Processo;
         Status_Do_Processo = new ResponseEnum<StatusExecucaoObraEdificacao>(obj.Status_Do_Processo);

-chamando o objeto no resquest da entidade
+chamando a propriedade do objeto no resquest da entidade

 	//chamando o parametro
 	public StatusExecucaoObraEdificacao Status_Do_Processo_Id { get; set; }